fabiangunzinger/fabiangunzinger.github.io/README.md

 - [ ] Add photos?

 ## Ideas for posts
 - [ ] Revenue per employee for Basecamp and other companies (is basecamp really that efficient?
 What other companies are, too?
-Look into Twitter pre and post layoffs, look at Meta.)
+Look into Twitter pre and post layoffs, look at Meta.) -- Use this to explore polars and new seaborn api

+## Categories and tags used

+Categories:
+- growth
+- craft

+Tags:
+- datascience
+- tools
+- softskills

 ## Useful resources
 - [Hugo](https://gohugo.io/getting-started/quick-start/)